EXPLAINER: How California could recall its governor

-The simple part: Californians grew angry during the pandemic.
-Whipsaw stay-at-home orders by Newsom, crushing job losses from business closures, shuttered schools and the disruption of daily life soured just about everybody.
-Many of life’s routines were cut off at some point if not altogether, whether trips to the beach or lunches at a favorite burger joint.
+The simple part: Californians grew angry over a difficult year.
+Whipsaw pandemic lockdowns, crushing job losses from business closures, shuttered schools and the disruption of daily life soured just about everybody.
+Many of life’s routines were cut off at some point if not altogether during the pandemic, whether trips to the beach or lunches at a favorite burger joint.

-The complicated part: In a state with nearly 40 million people there are many grievances, from California’s wallet-sapping taxes to a raging homelessness crisis.
-As governor, Newsom is a ready target for that resentment.
+The complicated part: In a state with nearly 40 million people, there are many grievances, from California’s wallet-sapping taxes to a raging homelessness crisis.
+As governor, Newsom became a target for that resentment.

 He is also being hit by fallout from a multibillion-dollar fraud scandal at the state unemployment agency while weathering a public shaming for dining out with friends and lobbyists at an exclusive restaurant last fall, while telling residents to stay home for safety.